 Prior to the abolition of the common law right to distrain for arrears of rent and the introduction of commercial rent arrears recovery1 under which landlords of commercial premises may take control of a tenant's goods to recover rent payable under the lease2, a bailiff authorised to distrain had implied authority to receive the rent, although a man left in possession by the bailiff had no such implied authority3.
-It is likely that an enforcement agent performing commercial rent arrears recovery, to whom a debtor pays the amount outstanding in full after the enforcement agent has taken control of
+It is likely that an enforcement agent performing commercial rent arrears recovery, to whom a debtor pays the amount outstanding in full

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.